atomicdata-dev/atomic-data-docs/src/schema/classes.md

 Properties:

 - `shortname` - (required, Slug) a short string shorthand.
-- `description` - (required, langstring) human readable explanation of what the Class represents.
+- `description` - (required, AtomicURL, LangString) human readable explanation of what the Class represents.
 - `requires` - (optional, ResourceArray) a list of Properties that are required.
 If absent, none are required.
 These SHOULD have unique shortnames.
 - `recommends` - (optional, ResourceArray) a list of Properties that are recommended.
 These SHOULD have unique shortnames.
 <!-- Maybe remove this next one? -->